Publish Novellas 11 July 2021

 In the kitchen, the smart coffeemaker has a steaming cup ready.
 While sipping his coffee, the fridge beeps.
 On its digital display is a list of grocery items that need replacing.
 He clicks the confirmation button to have them delivered when he returns from work.

 Dennis, it is time for you to exercise.

 In his gym, old school-music from the 2020s fills the room with Rihanna’s voice.
 He doesn’t mind that friends mock his enjoyment of songs that were popular nearly fifty years earlier.
 The music pumps him up during his full workout.
-Still on schedule for work, he hesitates to answer an incoming phone call, but when he sees who it his, he relents.
+Still on schedule for work, he hesitates to answer an incoming phone call, but when he hears the name announcement, he relents.